octaviocarpes/axios-json-server/README.md

 This program was made with 3 more libraries, concurrently, live-server and json-server.
 Those libraries can run a fake API that listens the HTTP requests made through axios.

 ## How to start the project:
-1 - clone the repository into a empty folder.
+1 - clone the repository into a empty folder.<br>
-2 - navigate to the repository and open a terminal.
+2 - navigate to the repository and open a terminal.<br>
-3 - use the following command: npm run start-dev
+3 - use the following command: npm run start-dev <br>

 Then a webpage will open and you are ready to go!
 Use this program to learn all the features from axios ;)